den-wdi-2/class-culture-part-deux/README.md

 ## Setting you up for success

 Read through the following.
-Write down five things that you learned from reading this.
-Write down five things that you plan to change about yourself when taking this class.
+Write down / type your five major takeaways.

 - Check your homework by figuring out ways to test your answers to see if they are correct.
 Don't wait for feedback.
 	- You should be able to answer the question "did I do it right?" on your own.